rgomez-AI/3DChromTrans/README.md

  and set the output as delta vision file format (.dv)

-Sample dataset provided by Anna Oncins are images of Mantle cell lymphoma: [download](https://public-docs.crg.es/almu/rgomez/Anna_Oncins/Dataset.zip)
+Sample dataset provided by Anna Oncins is an image of Mantle cell lymphoma: [download](https://public-docs.crg.es/almu/rgomez/Anna_Oncins/Dataset.zip)

 ## Running